Umasangavi/Thyroid_Disorder_Prediction/README.md

 Approximately the following for each database:

  -2800 training (data) instances and 972 test instances

  -Plenty of missing data

  -29 or so attributes, either Boolean or continuously-valued

 2 additional databases, also from Ross Quinlan, are also here

  -Hypothyroid.data and sick-euthyroid.data

  -Quinlan believes that these databases have been corrupted

  -Their format is highly similar to the other databases

 1 more database of 9172 instances that cover 20 classes, and a related domain theory

 Another thyroid database from Stefan Aeberhard

  -3 classes, 215 instances, 5 attributes

  -No missing values

 A Thyroid database suited for training

  -3 classes

  -3772 training instances

 Thyroid Disease Data Set from UCI Machine Learning Repository For Data Set: https://archive.ics.uci.edu/ml/datasets/thyroid+disease

  Approach:
 -------------------------

-Data Description :We will be using Thyroid Disease Data Set present in UCI Machine Learning Repository.
+Data Description : We will be using Thyroid Disease Data Set present in UCI Machine Learning Repository.
 This Data set is satisfying our data requirement.
 Total 3772 instances present in different batches of data.

-Export Data from database to CSV for Training :Here we will be exporting all batches of data from database into one csv file for training.
+Export Data from database to CSV for Training : Here we will be exporting all batches of data from database into one csv file for training.

 Data Splitting  : We filter the columns for splitting the data for train and test for further uses